Jimmy Noblezada

-Jaime "Jimmy" Noblezada is a Filipino retired professional basketball player who played for Concepcion Carrier and the U/Tex Wranglers in the Philippine Basketball Association (PBA).
+Jaime "Jimmy" Noblezada (born December 26, 1950) is a Filipino retired professional basketball player who played for Concepcion Carrier and the U/Tex Wranglers in the Philippine Basketball Association (PBA).

 Early life and education

 Noblezada was born on December 26, 1950 in Miagao, Iloilo.
 He studied at the University of San Agustin.
 He also worked as a kargador at a seaport in Bacolod.